TheoW03/TheoW03/README.md

 pronouns: He/him

-person of the slave trade.
-Jah people
+person of the slave trade. a solider for jah

 # stats